kimfucious/torrent-fiesta/README.md

 -   If not already installed, install [Docker Desktop](https://docs.docker.com/desktop/install/mac-install/).

-Docker is used to run the Servarr apps in containers.
+Docker is used to run the Servarr and SABnzbd apps in containers.
 The Compose files are located in the docker directory at the root level of this project.

 The app will select the correct files to use to run compose up/down commands based on CLI Menu selections.

 You can run Servarr apps individually or select `Full Service` to run them all at once.

-If you don't want a specific Servarr app to run in full service, edit the `full-service.compose.yaml` file, commenting out or deleting the service you do not wish to use.
+If you don't want a specific Servarr app to run in Full Service, edit the `/docker/services/full_service/compose.yaml` file, commenting out or deleting the service(s) you do not wish to use.
+You'll need to edit the `full_service_options` dictionary in `menu.py` to remove services from the [CLI Menu](#the-cli-menu).

 ### Python